Hey all you Football Fans. Here I want to go over the basic rules of American Football with you.

 There are different ways to score in the game which will be covered here.

 Once the opposing team gets close enough to the oppositions Endzone there are options for scoring.

 A team achieves a touchdown when a Receiver catches the ball in the Endzone or a running play carries the ball over the line.
 The team earns 6 points for a successful Touchdown (TD).

 The Kicking Unit will come onto the field and attempt to secure the extra point after a Touchdown is scored.
 The aim is for the ball to be kicked through the football uprights by the teams’ kicker.
 A successful kick will score 1 point.

-If this kick in not successful it will be considered No Good and only the 6 points for the Touchdown will remain on the board.
+If the team misses this kick, it counts as No Good, and only the 6 points for the Touchdown remain on the board.